Waianapanapa State Park Travel Guide, Updated 2021

 We'll let you decide which story to believe.

 Waianapanapa is a spot of cultural significance to the Hawaiian people.
-Please be respectful during your visit while you marvel at the beauty this unique spot has to offer.
+Please be respectful during your visit.